Kadapa Airport

-Kadapa Airport is a domestic airport serving Kadapa (formerly Cuddapah) in Andhra Pradesh, India.
+Kadapa Airport is a domestic airport serving Kadapa in Andhra Pradesh, India.
 It is located 12 km from the city, and is spread over 669.5 acre of land.
 It has been upgraded at a cost of ₹ 42 crore.
 The upgraded airport was inaugurated on 7 June 2015 by the then Minister of Civil Aviation, Ashok Gajapathi Raju.
 The terminal building has a capacity to handle 100 peak hour passengers at a time and the apron can accommodate seven ATR-72 type aircraft.